 Despite their own personal difficulties, Kelly Mannion, Julia Sullivan, Maggie Jelley and Paige Witter managed to make lemons out of lemonades and made the constrains of the pandemic work in their favor by doing incredible artwork that was impactful and inspiring.

-They kept up with their school responsibilities and even got things done far ahead of time.
-They were an inspiration to their classmates as artists, students and individuals and proved that resilience will conquer all.
+They kept up with their school redone far ahead of time.
+They were an inspiration to their classmates as art-